The consent rails

 Seed Round

 The consent infrastructure is live.
-The patent is filed.
-The extension is in testing.
-We’re not raising to build — we’re raising to hire two people and scale what already works.
-The timing window — AI advertising boom, regulatory gap, no patent-protected competitor — won’t stay open forever.
+The provisional patent is filed.
+The extension is in final testing.
+We’re not raising to build — we’re raising to hire two people and scale what already works, while the timing holds: AI platforms are bringing ads into their answers, and regulators are tightening consent rules faster than the industry can adapt.

 What We Have Today